theerudito/theerudito/README.md

 ## Sobre Me

-Hola Soy Jorge Loor de Ecuador amante de ma tegnologias todo lo apendido fue de manera autodidacta y cada dia itento aprender cosas nuevas;
+Hello, I am Jorge Loor from Ecuador, a lover of technology, everything I learned was self-taught and every day I try to learn new things;
 never give up

-## Contacto
+## Contact Me

-Me gusta platicar con desarrolladores entusiastas (y reclutadores, ¿por qué no).
+I like to chat with enthusiastic developers (and recruiters, why not).
-Contáctame por alguno de estos canales:
+Contact me through one of these channels:

-- 📫 Por correo a <a href='mailto:erudito.tv@gmail.com '> erudito.tv@gmail.com</a>
+- 📫 Email <a href='mailto:erudito.tv@gmail.com '> erudito.tv@gmail.com</a>
-- 🐦 Por Twitter en  <a href="https://twitter.com/theerudito" target="blank"> @theerudito</a>
+- 🐦 Twitter   <a href="https://twitter.com/theerudito" target="blank"> @theerudito</a>
-- 🤵 Por LinkedIn en <a href="https://www.linkedin.com/in/theerudito/"> in/theerudito </a>
+- 🤵 LinkedIn  <a href="https://www.linkedin.com/in/theerudito/"> in/theerudito </a>
-- 📷 Por Instagram en <a href="https://www.instagram.com/theerudito"/> in/theerudito </a>
+- 📷 Instagram  <a href="https://www.instagram.com/theerudito"/> in/theerudito </a>

-¡O déjame un comentario en <a href="https://www.youtube.com/c/TheErudito"> alguno de mis videos! </a>
+¡Leave me a comment on <a href="https://www.youtube.com/c/TheErudito"> some my videos </a>

-## Proyectos Recientes
+## Recent projects
 <!-- BLOG-POST-LIST:START -->
 - proyect1 [api-covid-react](https://github.com/theerudito/Api-Covid19-React)